PlatONnetwork/platon.py/docs/examples.rst

      1

-.. _ethpm_example:
+.. _platonpm_example:

 Working with Contracts via ethPM
 --------------------------------

-`ethPM <http://www.ethpm.com/>`__ packages contain configured contracts ready for use.
-Web3's ``ethpm`` module (``web3.pm``) extends Web3's native ``Contract`` module, with a few modifications for how you instantiate ``Contract`` factories and instances.
+`ethPM <http://www.platonpm.com/>`__ packages contain configured contracts ready for use.
+Web3's ``platonpm`` module (``web3.pm``) extends Web3's native ``Contract`` module, with a few modifications for how you instantiate ``Contract`` factories and instances.

 All you need is the package name, version and ethPM registry address for the package you wish to use.
 An ethPM registry is an on-chain datastore for the release data associated with an ethPM package.
-You can find some sample registries to explore in the `ethPM registry <https://docs.ethpm.com/public-registry-directory>`__.
+You can find some sample registries to explore in the `ethPM registry <https://docs.platonpm.com/public-registry-directory>`__.
 Remember, you should only use packages from registries whose maintainer you trust not to inject malicious code!

-In this example we will use the ``ethregistrar@3.0.0`` package sourced from the ``ens.snakecharmers.eth`` registry.
+In this example we will use the ``ethregistrar@3.0.0`` package sourced from the ``ens.snakecharmers.platon`` registry.

 ``web3.pm`` uses the ``Package`` class to represent an ethPM package.
 This object houses all of the contract assets within a package, and exposes them via an API.
 So, before we can interact with our package, we need to generate